arenaxr/arena-services-docker/README.md

 * File Store
 * Certbot

-Source repositories (such as ARENA-core, arena-account, arena-persist) are submodules of this repo.
+Source repositories (such as arena-web-core, arena-account, arena-persist) are submodules of this repo.
 Containers are created from these files.
-The nginx container serves ARENA-core.
+The nginx container serves arena-web-core.

 Nginx and mosquitto are configured with TLS/SSL using certificates created by certbot (running as a service in a container), which will periodically attempt to renew the certificates.
 On the first execution, the configuration files must be initialized by running **init.sh**.